ChatterMonkey/ConnectFour/ReadMe.md

 CODE IMPLEMENTATIONS:

 main.rs -> Accepts command line inputs as arguments to determine the mutation magnitude of the finnal generation (lower number 		 means sharper taper) and takes a name of the run.
 Mutation magnitude is a decaying exponential as e^{-x*a} where x 	      is the generation number and a is the natural logarithm of the value you input, divided by the negation of the
-					 numberof total gernetions being run.
+	  number of total gernetions being run.

 To call main.rs, navigate to the ConnectFour directory and type
 $ cargo run --release folder_name 0.01